 Bring the flavors of France into your kitchen with this Coq Au Vin recipe.
 This chicken stew is so flavorful!
 It will impress absolutely anyone and make you seem like a Michelin-Starred Chef at home.

-Serve it with toasted french baguette, rice, egg noodles, couscous, or any grains or starches you have on hand and you will have the most delicious chicken dinner on the table!
+Serve this chicken in wine sauce with toasted French baguette, rice, egg noodles, couscous, or any grains you have, and you'll have a delightful chicken dinner on your table!

 Jump to: